 As a result, sensitive TSH tests began to have a paramount position in thyroid function testing.
 There exists a paradigm of thinking today which closely links FT4 and TSH as a constant relationship over the whole thyroid function spectrum.
 Therefore, if you do a TSH test, then why do an FT4 test because the TSH value implies an FT4 value – the FT4 test is controversial and inconsistent so why do it?
 The seeds of TSH only screening had started to sprout.

 In 1988 I and my colleagues invented a new test for FT4 and FT3, based on the invention of 1980 but getting rid of the problems at the margins mentioned earlier.
-Shortly after, I left the field entirely for 10 years, only returning by accident in 1999.
+Shortly after, I left the field of thyroid testing entirely for 10 years, only returning by accident in 1999.

 On returning to the field I found it in chaos.
 In 1992, a group of American scientists had begun to analyse and dissect the commercial FT4 tests to understand why they were so inconsistent.
 They began a series of papers in the peer-reviewed important leading journals which lasted until 2009.